 Click to contact our divorce lawyers today

-Why Charlotte Christian Law is the Right Choice
+Why The Law Offices of Charlotte Christian and Associates is the Right Choice

 At our firm, we strive to leave our clients better than we found them.
 We understand dealing with legal cases can be a stressful process, so we treat our clients with kindness and generosity.

-Call Charlotte Christian Law Today for a Case Review
+Call The Law Offices of Charlotte Christian and Associates Today for a Case Review

 At our firm, we work hard so our clients can reach a fair agreement.
 If you do not believe you should be paying alimony to a former spouse, we will look at your circumstances and determine the best course of action for your alimony payments.

-Contact us by calling our firm for a case review.
+Contact us by calling our firm at (256) 859-7277 for a free case review.
 During the case review, we will explain how we can help you and answer your questions.
 We look forward to guiding you through the process of stopping or reducing your alimony payments.